szeyu/ppum-cafe-webapp/README.md

 - **🛡️ Production Security** with proper authorization
 - **🎯 Comprehensive Testing** with full API coverage
 - **📊 Advanced Analytics** with admin dashboard
-- 🔄 **Order Status Consistency** with automatic state management
+- **🔄 Order Status Consistency** with automatic state management
-- 🏪 **Dedicated Stall Management** for operational efficiency
+- **🏪 Dedicated Stall Management** for operational efficiency

-The system demonstrates **advanced full-stack development skills** and is ready for **real-world deployment** in a hospital café environment! 🚀
+The system is **ready for real-world deployment** in a hospital café environment and showcases modern web development best practices! 🚀

-**Total Implementation**: 7 database tables, 60+ API endpoints, 10+ pages, multi-role authentication, individual food tracking, real-time updates, comprehensive admin management, and order status consistency - **NOT HARDCODED!** ✨